SafeTwice/I18N.DotNet-Tool/README.md

 At least one input file path must be specified using the `-i` option.

-The `-d` option makes the tool to check for the presence of deprecated entries (i.e., entries with no foundings).
+The `-d` option makes the tool to check for the presence of deprecated entries (i.e., entries with no findings).

 The `-L` options makes the tool to check for the presence of entries with do not have translations defined for any of the languages passed.
 Pass `*` to check for entries which do not have a translation for any language.